Comprehensive support for your CIMZIA® patients

-- Active tuberculosis, including reactivation of latent tuberculosis.
-Patients with tuberculosis have frequently presented with disseminated or extrapulmonary disease.
-Patients should be tested for latent tuberculosis before CIMZIA use and during therapy.
-Treatment for latent infection should be initiated prior to CIMZIA use.
+- Active tuberculosis (TB), including reactivation of latent TB.
+Patients with TB have frequently presented with disseminated or extrapulmonary disease.
+Test patients for latent TB before CIMZIA use and during therapy.
+Initiate treatment for latent TB prior to CIMZIA use.

-The risks and benefits of treatment with CIMZIA should be carefully considered prior to initiating therapy in patients with chronic or recurrent infection.
-Patients should be closely monitored for the development of signs and symptoms of infection during and after treatment with CIMZIA, including the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.
+Carefully consider the risks and benefits of treatment with CIMZIA prior to initiating therapy in the following patients: with chronic or recurrent infection; who have been exposed to TB; with a history of opportunistic infection; who resided in or traveled in regions where mycoses are endemic; with underlying conditions that may predispose them to infection.
+Monitor patients closely for the development of signs and symptoms of infection during and after treatment with CIMZIA, including the possible development of TB in patients who tested negative for latent TB infection prior to initiating therapy.

 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with TNF blockers, of which CIMZIA is a member.
 CIMZIA is not indicated for use in pediatric patients.

-Malignancies, some fatal, have been reported among children, adolescents, and young adults who received treatment with TNF-blocking agents (initiation of therapy ≤18 years of age), of which CIMZIA is a member.
-Approximately half of the cases were lymphoma (including Hodgkin’s and non-Hodgkin’s lymphoma), while the other cases represented a variety of different malignancies and included rare malignancies associated with immunosuppression and malignancies not usually observed in children and adolescents.
-Most of the patients were receiving concomitant immunosuppressants.
+- Malignancies, some fatal, have been reported among children, adolescents, and young adults being treated with TNF blockers.
+Approximately half of the cases were lymphoma, while the rest were other types of malignancies, including rare types associated with immunosuppression and malignancies not usually seen in this patient population.

-Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), a rare type of T-cell lymphoma that has a very aggressive disease course and is usually fatal, have been reported in patients treated with TNF blockers, including CIMZIA.
-The majority of reported TNF blocker cases occurred in adolescent and young adult males with Crohn’s disease or ulcerative colitis.
-Almost all of these patients had received treatment with the immunosuppressants azathioprine and/or 6-mercaptopurine (6-MP) concomitantly with a TNF blocker at or prior to diagnosis.
-Carefully assess the risks and benefits of treatment with CIMZIA, especially in these patient types.
+- Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), a rare type of T-cell lymphoma, have been reported in patients treated with TNF blockers, including CIMZIA.
+These cases have had a very aggressive disease course and have been fatal.
+The majority of reported TNF blocker cases have occurred in patients with Crohn’s disease or ulcerative colitis, and the majority were in adolescent and young adult males.
+Almost all of these patients had received treatment with azathioprine or 6-mercaptopurine concomitantly with a TNF blocker at or prior to diagnosis.
+Carefully assess the risks and benefits of treating with CIMZIA in these patient types.

-Treatment with CIMZIA may result in the formation of autoantibodies and, rarely, in the development of a lupus-like syndrome.
-Discontinue treatment if symptoms of lupus-like syndrome develop.
+- Treatment with CIMZIA may result in the formation of autoantibodies and, rarely, in development of a lupus-like syndrome.
+Discontinue treatment if symptoms of a lupus-like syndrome develop.